iwaldman/ipfs-image-dapp/README.md

 Click _Details_ to view the image and blockchain transaction details.

 <strong>Note</strong>: The current version of the application does not persist the blockchain transaction information in a permanent store such as MongoDB or PostgreSQL.
-Instead, we chose to store it in browser local storage keyed by the account address.
-This provides a better user experience.
-Otherwise, this information would be lost when you refresh the browser or login as another user.
+Instead, we chose to store it in browser local storage keyed by the account address so to provide a better user experience.
+Otherwise, this information is lost when you refresh the browser or login as another user.
+Keep in mind that this information is transient when running Ganache.
+Be sure to clear local storage before restarting the app by following these [instructions](https://developers.google.com/web/tools/chrome-devtools/manage-data/local-storage#local-storage).

 ![IPFS Image dApp](../master/assets/view-details.png?raw=true 'View Details')